ansys/pymechanical/docker/make_container.rst

         -install_dir /path-to-install-mechanical/ \
         -nochecks -mechapdl -silent

-This command install Mechanical (``-mechapdl``).
+The ``-mechapdl`` command installs Mechanical.

-Please take note of where you are installing ANSYS because the directory path is need in the following section.
+Take note of where you are installing Ansys because the directory path is need in the following section.

 Build Docker image
 ------------------

-To build the Docker image, you need to create a directory and copy all the files you need in the image.
+To build the Docker image, you must create a directory and copy all the files you need in the image into this directory.

-The steps to copy those files and build the image are detailed in the following script, which you should modify to adapt it to your needs.
+The steps to copy these files and build the image are provided in the following script, which you should modify to adapt it to your needs.

 .. code:: bash

-    # Creating env vars for the Dockerfile
+    # Create env vars for the Dockerfile
     export ANS_MAJOR_VERSION=23
     export ANS_MINOR_VERSION=1
     export ANS_VERSION=${ANS_MAJOR_VERSION}${ANS_MINOR_VERSION}